mheadd/voiceingov.org/_posts/2005-06-25-the-age-of-open-telepnony.md

 > With a Linux server, off-the-shelf LAN/WAN hardware, a broadband connection, and SIP-compatible telephone handsets, one can now build a fully functional telephone system, complete with high-end features.

 Will the telephone industry ever be the same again?
-Probably not â€“ and that is hugely important for governments as major users of telephone services.
+Probably not "“ and that is hugely important for governments as major users of telephone services.
 It&#8217;s also critical given government&#8217;s [regulatory oversight and tax administration](http://governing.com/articles/4voip.htm) role over the telephone industry.